Xeverous/the_website/website/pages/cpp/tutorials/beginner/04_functions/01_introduction.rst

     Functions are called (used) by providing arguments between ``()``.

 Functions create own scope for their local objects (objects defined inside functions), these objects are destroyed when the function returns - only returned value is retained.

-You have already used this rule - so far all code has been written inside main function.
+There is no relation between names of function parameters and names of objects that are passed to the function.
+The compiler only cares whether types match.
+Names are only an abstraction for the programmer so that it's possible to express what should be done.
+Function call expressions are a way to connect separate parts of code.

 Returning
 #########